By Diane Hwang

 There are only five major manufacturers of continuous subcutaneous insulin infusion pumps, and they’re all pretty similar.
 The significant differences are down to the specific pump features and patient preference for the interface.

 The closed-loop insulin pump is the current pinnacle of T1 diabetes technology.
-With this type of system, the monitor and the pump communicate directly to automatically adjust the boluses throughout the day.
-The automatic delivery system reduces the burden of daily disease management as well as the potential for human error.
+With this system, the monitor and the pump communicate with each other to automatically adjust the boluses throughout the day.
+The automatic delivery system reduces the burden of daily disease management for the user as well as brings down the potential for human error.
 Whenever the system detects a decrease in basal rates, it can provide micro-doses to correct any tendency towards hypoglycemia.

 The CSII pump is also the preferred choice for gestational diabetes.
 Once it’s time for labor, many doctors prefer to transition to more traditional insulin drips.